Positive psychological capital

 Positive psychological capital is defined as the positive developmental state of an individual as characterized by high self-efficacy, optimism, hope and resiliency.

 Introduction

-For decades psychology has been associated as dealing mainly with the treatment of mental illness, although other areas of research and application have existed since its origins.
-At the very end of the twentieth century a new approach in psychology gained popularity: positive psychology.
+For decades psychology has been dealt mainly with the treatment of mental illness, although other areas of research and application have existed since its origins.
+Towards the end of the twentieth century a new approach in psychology gained popularity: positive psychology.

 Positive psychology, the study of optimal human functioning, is an attempt to respond to the systematic bias inherent in psychology's historical emphasis on mental illness rather than on mental wellness (Seligman, 2002), mainly by focusing on two, forgotten but classical psychological goals: